Light-emitting diode: AC-driven

 LEDs developed by Seoul Semiconductor can operate on AC power without a DC converter.
 For each half-cycle, part of the LED emits light and part is dark, and this is reversed during the next half-cycle.
 The efficiency of this type of HP-LED is typically 40 lm/W. A large number of LED elements in series may be able to operate directly from line voltage.
 In 2009, Seoul Semiconductor released a high DC voltage LED, named 'Acrich MJT', capable of being driven from AC power with a simple controlling circuit.
 The low-power dissipation of these LEDs affords them more flexibility than the original AC LED design.

+Strip

+There are many types of LED Strips each with different codenames and LED types.
+Each one can vary in input power, led spacing, color capability and more.